MasudAbdulle/libraryfinder/readme.md

 # Libary Finder

 This is an app that allows users to find nearby libraries in their area.
+The data set we are using is libraires  https://opendata.bristol.gov.uk/explore/dataset/libraries/information/

 1. [Planning](docs/planning.md)
 2. [Requirements](docs/requirements.md)